Selphyz/migrasiquel/README.md

 # Migrasquiel

-A fast, pure-Rust database migration tool for MySQL/MariaDB, PostgreSQL, and SQL Server with support for dumping, restoring, and direct server-to-server migrations.
+A fast, pure-Rust database migration tool for MySQL/MariaDB and PostgreSQL with support for dumping, restoring, and direct server-to-server migrations.

 ## Features

-- **Multi-engine Support**: One binary handles MySQL/MariaDB (`mysql_async`), PostgreSQL (`sqlx`), and SQL Server (`tiberius`)
+- **Multi-engine Support**: One binary handles MySQL/MariaDB (`mysql_async`) and PostgreSQL (`sqlx`)
 - **Streaming Architecture**: Handles databases of any size with minimal memory usage
 - **Three Operation Modes**: Dump, restore, and direct migrate
 - **Consistent Snapshots**: Optional REPEATABLE READ transactions for point-in-time consistency